 And if you don’t like the idea of losing your title, then do something about it!
 This goes for titles like “good friend”, “leader”, or “risk-taker”, too.

-I updated my home page to reflect what accomplishments are in the past.
+I updated my website to reflect what accomplishments are in the past.
 It’s liberating to speak in past-tense about what’s passed, and only speak in present-tense about what’s actually present.

-I do plan to start another company some day.
-And when I do, I will have earned the “entrepreneur” title again.
+And if I start another company some day, I will have earned the “entrepreneur” title again.